CLSherrod/clsherrod.github.io/_pages/colophon.md

 permalink: /colophon/
 ---
 ## What is a Colophon?
-A brief description of publication or production notes relevant to the edition, in modern books usually located at the verso of the title-leaf, but also sometimes located at the end of the book.
+An inscription placed usually at the end of a book, giving facts about its publication.
+In this case a page for this website.

 ## About This Site
 ChristopherSherrod.com is written by Christopher Sherrod.

 ## Essential Apps
-- Obsidian
+- Obsidian for writing
+- VSCodium for website project
-- Eagle
+- Eagle to export graphics to webp format

 ## Server Software
-- Jekyll
+- Jekyll - static website builder
-- GitHub Pages
+- GitHub Pages - to host site